Published at: 2025-10-30

 - Value Assignment: Define how target fields derive values from source fields.

-| Configuration Item | Key Configuration Items | Description |
+| Configuration Item | Key Configuration | Description |

 |---|---|---|

-| Value Assignment | Source Field | Directly use the source field value (field types must match) |
+| Value Assignment | Source Field | Directly use the source field value.
+Field types must match. |

-Step 5: Set write-back rules (optional)
+Step 5: Configure write-back rules (optional)

-- Write-back Timing: Defaults to post-save submission.
+- Write-back Timing: Defaults to “Upon submission.”

 II.
 Use Case Examples